By Margaret Hetherman

 “As girls enter puberty, they start to look older – and the world often responds to that,” explains Jane Mendle, the study’s author and Associate Professor of Human Development at Cornell.
 “Their cognitive, social, and emotional development doesn’t necessarily match their physical appearance.
 This mismatch can sometimes make it more difficult to adapt to all of the new changes and experiences that accompany this transition.”

-Early Onset of Puberty
+Early Puberty In Girls

 The average age for a first period is now about 12.5 years old.
 But some girls may experience the early onset of puberty as young as 8.